REDE: End-to-end Object 6D Pose Robust Estimation Using Differentiable Outliers Elimination: Experiments

 \textbf{Evaluation on LineMOD and Occlusion LineMOD Dataset.} Our quantitative evaluation results of the pose estimation experiments on the LineMOD dataset are reported in Table \ref{table:linemod}.
 We have to clarify that all the RGB-D based methods listed here use the same segmentation masks released by PoseCNN.
 The ADD(-S) metric of our method outperforms all other approaches.
 Especially, the performance of prior works on the small objects such as "ape", "cat" and "duck" are poor due to the few available pixels in the image frame.
 But we can handle them very well which is benefit from end-to-end learning and differentible outliers elimination.

-As for Occlusion LineMOD dataset with many hard cases, almost none of the RGB-D based methods report the performance, so we list some RGB based methods for comparison.
-We achieve accuracy of 58.5\% which outperforms other recent methods by a large margin (see Table \ref{table:occ}).
-This proves that our differentiable outliers elimination mechanism works well for partial occlusion, and the robustness of the estimation is greatly improved.
-Some visualization results are shown in Fig. \ref{fig:linemod}.
+As for Occlusion LineMOD dataset with many hard cases, we use the same masks as PVNet \cite{peng2019pvnet}.
+We report the quantitative results in Table \ref{table:occ}, where PVN3D \cite{he2020pvn3d} is also based on RGB-D. We achieve accuracy of 65.4\% which outperforms other recent methods.
+This proves that our differentiable outliers elimination mechanism works well for partial occlusion, and the robustness of the estimation is improved.